willthehuman/sd-drivers/README.md

 Note: A "spammable" input means that the key will continuously trigger while the corresponding button is held.
 This is useful for a walking button or a shooting input.
 Note: For some of the axis, a negative value is possible.

+# In development
++ UI with visual feedback
++ Modify bindings directly in the UI
++ Bind Steam Deck axis to other axis
++ Key combos
++ Emulate other controllers
++ And much more!!

 # NeptuneControllerButton (config.json + spammables.json)
 BtnX,
 BtnY,